+Mindfulness and honesty are intricately intertwined as you must be completely honest with yourself about what is going on at any given moment.
 Genuine honesty first relates to one’s inner truth about instincts and emotions—even when conflicting or involving ambivalence.
-Once this inner-genuineness is addressed, it relates to congruence in action and speech towards others.
+Once this inner genuineness is addressed, it relates to congruence in action and speech toward others.

 Furthermore, when we practice mindful honesty ourselves, somebody else’s lack thereof may still be a more tolerable experience.

 In a nutshell, when angry, experience and respond appropriately to your genuine, legitimate anger; be honest with yourself about what you are feeling.
 Remember that those feelings are trying to redirect your intention to joy or contentment; balance.
 Same with sadness, frustration, happiness, etc.